Removing registration from the checkout process helps your customers move through to the point where they’re ready to complete purchase.

 Registering an account helps both you and your customer.

-- As a store owner, you can market to existing customers more easily, and existing customers have a 27% chance of purchasing again from your store.
+- As a store owner, you can market to existing customers more easily, and existing customers have a 27 percent chance of purchasing again from your store.
 You can also learn more about browsing and purchasing behavior when it’s tied to a user account.

 In fact, Jilt can recover more abandoned carts for registered customers, since they don’t need to reach checkout in order for you to be able to send recovery emails.